Losing a good team member is not just frustrating, it can be expensive, too.

 Given that the skills shortage is obviously having a serious impact on many automotive businesses, hanging onto qualified employees has never been more important.

 So, how do you ensure you retain your staff long-term?
-We asked industry veteran and Capricorn Chairman Mark Cooper for his ideas.
+We asked industry specialist and Capricorn Chair Mark Cooper for his ideas.

 Let’s start with the question of money